 Senior Non-Commissioned Officer (SNCO)

 SNCOs in the RAFAC can be found in the ranks of Sergeant, Flight Sergeant and Warrant Officer.
-SNCOs are in charge of drill, discipline and uniform on their squadrons, making sure that staff and cadets are upholding the high standards that the RAF adhere to.
+SNCOs are in charge of drill, discipline and uniform on their squadrons, making sure that staff and cadets are upholding the high standards the RAF adhere to.

-As an SNCO you’ll have the unique opportunity to undertake drill courses, as well as get stuck in with the wide variety of activities that the RAFAC has to offer.
+As an SNCO you’ll have the unique opportunity to undertake drill courses, as well as get stuck in with the wide variety of activities the RAFAC has to offer.
 You’ll set a standard for cadets and staff and will be a shining example to all those under your care.

 Cadet Forces Commission

 Officers in the RAFAC can be found at the rank of Pilot Officer, Flying Officer and Flight Lieutenant, with Officers at Wing and Region level also holding the ranks of Squadron Leader, Wing Commander and Group Captain.
 Officers can undertake all roles in the RAFAC (with the exception of leading drill) and many will be in charge of a squadron.

 Officers are expected to be good leaders, and whether you’re on a squadron, an Officer attending a camp, or a member of Wing staff, you’ll be expected to contribute to decision making, have a good knowledge of RAFAC policies and have good leadership attributes.
 It may sound scary, but don’t worry – the work of an Officer is incredibly important, and if the role is right for you then you will excel in all of these factors.